WLCB/archive/pages/Projects/metzerott_formatted.md

 "Not in my time, sir, or yours."

-"Why, a certain English magazine I was reading, the other day, was disposed to assign it to the date of the Greek Kalends;[^Kalends] but I don't feel so sure about that," said Ernest Clare."Though it might be correct enough for England providing America had never been discovered.
+"Why, a certain English magazine I was reading, the other day, was disposed to assign it to the date of the Greek Kalends;[^Kalends] but I don't feel so sure about that," said Ernest Clare.
+"Though it might be correct enough for England providing America had never been discovered.
 John Bull is a conservative animal; he has been beaten and pulled alternately by the horns and tail until he has learned to say 'A'; and is now fully persuaded that 'A' is the only correct thing to say; and that any one who says 'B' is revolutionary, immoral, and un-English.
 But Brother Jonathan, once he has learned to say 'A', is more than half prepared to say 'B' and will be positively eager about the remainder of the alphabet; so the coming of the Coq-cigrues[^coq] may be nearer than we dream," he ended, smiling.

 [^Kalends]: Metaphorically, dates that would never occur.
 The calends was the beginning of the lunar cycle (the new moon(), which marked the beginning of the month and was a date that the Greeks did not observe.